If’n your summer (or winter) has been as busy as mine, I shore do ‘preciate your comin’ back for more poeming.

 Their work is flowery, superfluous, showy, fluffy, wordy, adverby -in short, too much tell AND show in some of the worst ways possible.
 Their poem ends up a mash of obscure words and emotional pleas that lack a concise theme.

 If a poet is new to The Game, s/he will do this innocently.

 If a poet is old to the game, s/he will do so because swaths of followers are wowed by a naïve misunderstanding of what really makes poetry good.
 What will make it memorable.
 What makes it timeless.

 How do you avoid this pitfall?
-The same way you do with regular exercises: brutal murder of useless words.
+The same way you do with regular writing exercises: brutal murder of useless words.

 “When your story is ready for rewrite, cut it to the bone.
 Get rid of every ounce of excess fat.
 This is going to hurt; revising a story down to the bare essentials is always a little like murdering children, but it must be done.”Stephen King

 This is one reason why I believe Dr. Seuss is among the poetic masters.
-How many words does he use is The Cat in the Hat?
+How many words does he use in The Cat in the Hat?
 And yet, I love it.
 And yet, with my kids, that book I still get…

 This is also why, in intentionally ignoring the other rules haiku must follow, I had us try 5-7-5 for our first form.
 I am sorry to those who felt stabbed at my casual treatment.
 It had to be done.